-ART 3B Women in Art II
+ART 3A Women in Art I

-Role of women as visual artists in Europe and the Americas, focusing on the Twentieth Century art.
-Not open for credit to students with credit in HUMAN 26B.
+The role of women as artists in the western world, beginning in the middle ages and concluding in the Twentieth Century art world.
+Not open for credit to students with credit in HUMAN 26A or WOMEN 26A.
 (L)